Rajj-c/votewise-guide/README.md

 ## 📄 License

-This project is built for educational and civic purposes as part of a hackathon.
+This project is built for educational and civic purposes as part of competition.
 All election information is sourced from publicly available ECI guidelines.

 ---